UK General Election Preview: Everything You Need to Know

 Much like 2017, opinion polls have been pointing to a Conservative majority, who have enjoyed a commanding lead over their nearest rivals (Labour).
 However, unlike that of two years ago, the Tories have managed to maintain a sizeable lead, having seemingly unified the pro-Brexit vote with an added boost from Nigel Farage’s Brexit party, who will not be campaigning for Tory seats won in 2017.
 By contrast, the opposition seem somewhat divided over Brexit, thus failing to narrow the gap, which in turn has made a Conservative majority the more likely outcome.

-Alongside this, the YouGov MRP poll, which had correctly called 93% of seats at the previous election highlighted that the Conservatives were on course to win 359 seats, which would result in a 68 seat majority.
-A final YouGov MRP poll will be released on December 10th at 2200GMT.
+Alongside this, the YouGov MRP poll, which had correctly called 93% of seats at the previous election highlighted that the Conservatives are on course to win 339 seats, which would result in a 28 seat majority.
+However, risk lies with the margin of error, which does not rule out the possibility of a hung parliament.

 Current State of Parliament: 326 Seats for Working Majority